ItamarLevy-Or/SimpleRedditAPI/README.md

     "message": "provided invalid limit, limit must be a natural between 1 and 25."
 }

-and if the reddit API fails for what ever reason the followin message will be received
+and if the reddit API fails for whatever reason the following message will be received

 {
     "status": "error",
-    "message": "ERROR, view error property for detais", "error": <status number from reddit>
+    "message": "ERROR, view error property for detais", "error": [status number from reddit]
 }

-I have not done much webdevelopment before this.
-When working with on group projects in the past I usually worked on the modal and not with the webapp.
+I have not done much web development before this.
+When working on group projects in the past I usually worked on the modal and not with the webapp.
 This project was very informative and taught me alot about how a web API works.
 I used the https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4 tutorial as a jumping off point.

-Note that to my knowledge the https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular tutorial is no longer correct.
+Note that to my knowledge the
+https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular
+tutorial is no longer correct.
 I beleive the problem stems with how Express interacts with Angular.
 It is also possilbe however that I did not correctly follow